mythril-forge/homebrew-spells/spells/level-1/expeditious-retreat.md

 ## Description
 This spell allows you to move at an incredible pace.
-When you cast this spell, and then as a bonus action on each of your turns until the spell ends, you can take the *dash* action.
+Until the spell ends, you gain twice the movement that you normally would from taking the *dash* action.

 ---